 While there are jobs in this sector that do not require college degrees.
 Those who arm themselves with college degrees and top-notch skills will help distinguish themselves from others seeking highly competitive and top salaried jobs. [i] In the Professional and Business Services industry, it is quite common to find people with a wide range of degrees, include bachelor's in Business, Finance, Marketing,and Economics just to name a few.
-In addition, according to the Wall Street Journal an increasing number of people are opting to pursue Master's level Business degrees.
+In addition, according to the Wall Street Journal an increasing number of people are opting to pursue master's degrees, such as MBA's .

 - According to the US Department of Labor, professional and related occupations account for 59% of all jobs in the United States.

 - The top paying jobs within this industry are Lawyers, Scientific Researchers & Developers, Advertising Agents, Engineer & Drafting Servicers, and Computer Systems Designers. [iii]